 AMBASSADOR MENTORING & PREVENTION PROGRAM

 Duffy's Hope, Inc. provides prevention programming that teaches youth to recognize high-risk people, places, things and situations while building self-confidence to handle these risk factors through effective utilization of a newly acquired skill set.
 Many youth are in need of someone to guide them into positive choices that will lead toward a productive future.
 Did someone along the way make you feel capable?
 Make you feel cared about?
 Help you see your talents?
 Children today need the same gifts that helped you become who you are now!
-Servicing youth between the ages of 12 and 17 years, the Ambassador Mentoring Program utilizes evidence based practices from the Phoenix Curriculum.
-The Ambassador Mentoring Program also incorporates the Trauma Awareness Suicide Prevention Program curriculum.
+Servicing youth between the ages of 12 and 17 years, the Ambassador Mentoring and Prevention Program utilizes evidence based practices from the Phoenix Curriculum.
+The Ambassador Mentoring and Prevention Program also incorporates the Trauma Awareness Suicide Prevention Program curriculum.
 What is a Traditional One-to-One Mentor?
 Like other mentors, Traditional Mentors provide caring and guidance to their Mentees through an on-going relationship.
 These Mentors and Mentees meet one-on-one at times and places that fit their schedules.

 - Typical Example Activities:

 - Passing a football and playing hoops

 - Baking cookies

 - Talking about school, friends and life